 A follicular cyst results when the egg doesn’t pop out of its follicle sac.
 This is perfectly normal.
 A corpus luteum cyst forms after the egg has left the follicle from the materials that made up that follicle.
 The corpus luteum produces the hormones estrogen and progesterone, which prepares the uterus for possible pregnancy.
 Once it completed that task, it goes away until the next time.

 Ovarian cysts tend to be small without triggering symptoms.
 But if you are experiencing symptoms, here’s what to know:

 Most ovarian cysts are benign

-“Having an ovarian cyst doesn’t mean you have a disease, necessarily,” Kelly-Jones said.
-“You probably have a normally functioning ovary.”
+“Having an ovarian cyst doesn’t necessarily mean you have a disease,” Chalk said.
+“You likely have a normally functioning ovary.”

 So, when should you see your doctor?

 You should feel comfortable contacting your doctor any time to discuss your symptoms, but especially if your symptoms don’t go away, or if you experience severe pain – that may indicate a rupture.

 “Typically a cyst rupture has a sudden onset,” said Chalk, adding that a rupture usually requires pain management, but not surgery.
 “Women have said it’s woken them up at night, for example.
 You can have associated symptoms like getting cold and clammy, the feeling of needing a bowel movement or doubling over pain.
 That can go away fairly quickly within a few hours, but if it’s getting worse, then it’s time to potentially see someone.”

 Rupture or not, an ultrasound is a likely next step for diagnostics

 “A vaginal ultrasound is a really good diagnostic tool with the ovaries,” Chalk said.
 “It gives us the best resolution when looking at the ovaries and is the best way to see if a cyst if present. “